These are the different dances divided by general technical characteristics that are part of our regulations:

 34-36 |

-Article 7.12: TIME LIMIT IN TAP DANCES: Music must not contain sound of prerecorded tap.
+The music must not contain pre-recorded tap sounds.
 Personal amplification devices are not permitted.
 No more than 30 seconds of a cappella or tacet (silence) may be used in any routine.
-"A Capella" is an open phrase of multiple length measures, but completely absent (silently) from any type of music.< span class="Apple-converted-space">
+"A Cappella" is an open phrase of multiple measures in length, but completely absent (silent) of any type of music.

-Article 7.13: TIME LIMIT IN BALLET REPERTOIRE: In the context of ballet repertoire, musical pieces are allowed to last less than a minute and a half.
+In the context of ballet repertoire, musical pieces are allowed to be shorter than one and a half minutes.

-Article 7.14: TIME LIMIT IN IMPROVISATION: Each performance will have a period of time. a duration of 1 minute.
-The music for each round and heat is chosen at random from a list that will be shared. a month before on our website.
+Each performance will last for 1 minute.
+The music for each round and heat is chosen at random from a list that will be shared one month in advance on our website.

 The music selection will include different tempos and styles such as Lyrical Jazz, Modern Jazz, Funky Jazz, Pop, among others.